 Login using the actual attribute

 Devise allows you to login using email and password, a kind of two-factor authentication (2FA) in a Rails application.

 There may arise a situation to login using a mobile number or username rather than an email address.

-There are 2 ways in which we can use Devise with two-factor authentication using actual attributes to perform login to the application.
+There are 2 ways in which we can use Devise with two-factor authentication using actual attributes to login to the application.
 Here is the devise set up and working for both the methods.

 1.Having one devise model in the application.